-A warning symbol in the roof console indicates that the airbag for the front passenger seat is activated (see preceding illustration).
+A text message and a warning symbol in the roof console indicate that the airbag for the front passenger seat is activated (see preceding illustration).

 Never use a rear-facing child seat on the front seat if the passenger airbag is activated and the symbol in the roof console is illuminated to indicate this.
 Failure to follow this advice could endanger the life of the child.